View all newsletters

 [See also: ‘My father’s succession planning took two decades – now I help other wealthy families’]

-When it comes to consolidation, ‘operational gearing’ is the goal, said Paul Abberley, CEO of Charles Stanley Group told Spear’s 500 Live in June.
+When it comes to consolidation, ‘operational gearing’ is the goal, Paul Abberley, CEO of Charles Stanley Group told Spear’s 500 Live in June.
 ‘The boutique model can work well, but when you get to a certain size, and with fixed costs rising, putting two firms together creates a single platform and higher profit margins – that’s what everyone has in mind.’

 The bigger the firm, the larger the number of services offered by wealth managers, the survey showed, although as the panel of wealth managers at Spear's 500 Live noted, big was not always better.